Australia: The Land Where Time Began

-In the Blue Mountains area, at sites such as Noola and Capertree III, there was an increase in use from between 3000 and 4000 years ago, associated with the use of cycad nuts and the small tool tradition.
+In the Blue Mountains area, at sites such as Noola and Capertree III, there was an increase in use from between 3000 and 4000 years ago, associated with the use of cycad seeds and the small tool tradition.
 The same is seen in the Carnarvon Ranges.
 At both places occupation occurred on a lower level prior to this time, possibly even intermittently.

 Concentrated sources of food occurred at the sites of the big rituals, such as the northern tablelands of New South Wales.
 Overall, this was not a good place for food, and it was cold and windy, but the area had a single major food item that was abundant, the mirr'n-yong or daisy yam (Microseris scapigera).
-In other places the tubers of this plant were heavily used by the Aborigines as food.
+In other places the tubers of this plant were heavily used by the Aboriginal People as food.
 As example is known of an eyewitness of the use of the daisy yam as seen by Governor Hunter in 1793 on the banks of the Hawkesbury River near Sydney.
-It was said that where the Aborigines had been digging these yams the land could look similar to a ploughed field.
+It was said that where the Aboriginal People had been digging these yams the land could look similar to a ploughed field.
 On the tablelands they probably also caught kangaroos with fixed hunting nets made from Kurrajong bark.

 The daisy yam was another food source that the fire-stick farmers 'propagated' with fire, using the fire to expand the area covered by this plant.